ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Community-based healthcare

-Not long ago I watched a red-and-white, four-wheel-drive Mitsubishi drive up on the Bible college campus.
+Not long ago, I watched a red-and-white, four-wheel-drive Mitsubishi drive up on the Bible college campus.
 It parked in front of the Nazarene Health Center.
 Purchased for our medical work by a Canadian government grant, that jeep was coming back from a rural trip.
 Dust covered every inch of it.
 The people getting out looked tired.
 A nurse, a tuberculosis agent, an M.D., and a couple of workers began unloading supplies and equipment.
 They had been out in an isolated valley on a two-day mobile clinic.

 A mobile clinic is a one- or two-day trip to an isolated village by our health center staff.
 It will have been announced in the church and community ahead of time.
 Thus, long before the Mitsubishi crammed with medical personnel and supplies appears around the last bend in the road, crowds will gather at the church.

 Charges for seeing the doctor range from 20 cents in some areas to a high of $1.00.
 Patients also pay a small fee for medicine.
-These charges help offset the costs of this medical care; thus our resources stretch a bit farther.
+These charges help offset the costs of this medical care; thus, our resources stretch a bit farther.
 Charging something also keeps curiosity seekers from swamping the medical team with fictitious ailments.
 Of course, people with life-threatening problems get help even if they cannot pay the small fee.

-Our dream is to assure a minimal level of health care in every outpost where there are Nazarenes.
+Our dream is to ensure a minimal level of health care in every outpost where there are Nazarenes.
 With over 300 churches already organized and new ones being planted every year, that's a faraway hope.
 Still, we're working at it.

 One way will be through training what the Haitian government calls "health agents."
 We are working on government approval to train five or six of these at a time.
 Competent pastors and laymen will get five months of hands-on training in our main health center near Port-au-Prince.
 They'll then be qualified to open a small clinic and offer limited health care services.

 The clinics will be an extension of the church's spiritual ministry.
 They mark the Church of the Nazarene as an organization that cares about people.
 They are signs of the Kingdom.
 Some of these men are planting brand-new churches in the areas where they open a dispensary.
-Thus medical missions is an integral part of the church planting and evangelism strategy for Haiti.
+Thus, medical missions is an integral part of the church planting and evangelism strategy for Haiti.

 Nazarenes are preaching the gospel to the poor.
 The Lord is also using us to cleanse the lepers and heal all manner of other diseases.
 The Kingdom is striking back.
 And the Church of the Nazarene is part of it!